| Title: | Bayesian Network Belief Propagation |

 Three of these phenotypes are dichotomized, including Cyp2b10, Spgl1 and HDL.
 Genotypes and dichotomized phenotypes

-and continuous phenotypes are of class numeric
+are of class factor and continuous phenotypes are of class numeric.

-values indicating whether each node is discrete.
+node.classa named vector of logical values indicating whether each node is discrete.

 Leduc MS, Blair RH, Verdugo RA, Tsaih SW, Walsh K, Churchill GA, Paigen B.(2012).
 "Using bioinformatics and systems genetics to dissect HDL-cholesterol genetics in an MRL/MpJ x SM/J intercross."
 J Lipid Res., 6, 1163-75.